kbradwell/comparative_trypanosoma_paper/README.md

 Output
 - estimates of assembly completion and gene calling integrity

-Reference files are available upon request, or replace TcruziCL_ESM_proteins.fa in the scripts with a fasta file of orthologs of your choosing.
+The PATH to reference files (e.g. TcruziCL_ESM_proteins.fa used in this paper, or a fasta file of orthologs of your choosing) should be specified in the scripts.

 ## 2. Genome Annotation Pipeline